-The EC6 features a reactor building with a 1.8m thick concrete wall/dome, with a steel liner, in line with current industry practice.
+The EC6 features a reactor building with a 1.8m thick wall/dome, with a steel liner, in line with current industry practice.
 This provides protection against aircraft strikes (malevolent acts) and other external events.
-Further hardening of the safety systems and improvements to the spatial separation of essential safety systems are being built into the design, as well as hardening of the Service Building.
+Further hardening of the safety systems and improvements to the spatial separation of essential safety systems are being built into the design.
 Group 2 safety systems, which offer a redundant path to shut the plant down safely.
 Depending on the location of the plant, the EC6 can also be designed to meet tornado protection.